gonejack/tumblr-images-memcached/README.md

   gcloud preview app deploy ./app.yaml --promote
   (if you need zip packing, enter one more command after 'cd tumblr-images-memcached', 'nano handler.php'.
 Find the $makePack = false, edit it to $makePack = true.
 CTRL+O to save, CTRL+X to exit the editor, and go ahead typing)
   ```
-5. Go to the URL that command prompt you, if there are something like 'hello', you are good to go for configuring ifttt.
+5. Go to the URL that command prompt you, if there are something like 'hello', you are good to go for configuring IFTTT.

-Contact me with email if you got into trouble.
+Contact me with email if you run into trouble.